-There are a variety of resources which will help the student to get started.
-These include tutorials regarding how to use the VLE, the UCEM e-Library and information regarding how to join a webinar.
-All of this information is key to having a successful start to supported online learning with UCEM.
+There are a variety of resources which will help students to get started.
+These include how to use the VLE, how to navigate a module, the UCEM e-library and how to join a webinar.
+BE Ready also provides practical advice such as how to manage independent study, where to find our Study Skills resources and how to access academic or pastoral support.
+All this information is key to having a successful start to supported online learning with UCEM.